ppmpreetham/three-blender/README.md

 5. Voila!
 Your 3d scene will now be rendered in the browser.

+TODO:
+- [ ] Fix the coordination system, rotation and position of meshes
+- [ ] Add support for HDRi (by converting it to cubemaps)
+- [ ] Support for more lights (Area light and Sun)
+- [ ] Support for keyframes
+- [ ] Apply modifier before exporting the model.
+- [ ] Draco GLB compression selection by user
+- [ ] Support for Volumetrics

 ## Limitations

 - The coordinate system is broken due to differences between ThreeJS and Blender.